DaveParillo/cisc192-reader/_sources/chapter2/operators-char.rst

    single: ASCII

 .. note::
-   Characters in C++ hold **ASCII** values, which range from 0 to 128.
+   Characters in C++ hold :lang:`ASCII <ascii>` values, which range from 0 to 127.
    Uppercase 'A' has an ASCII value of 65, lowercase 'a' has a value of 97, and a space has a value of 32.
    C++ converts characters to their ASCII values to perform automatic type conversion and character arithmetic.